hphelion/documentation/cloudos/prepare.releasenotes.md

     `dmsetup remove --force -c /dev/cinder-volumes/volume-078cd44b-7b39-4867-a1e9-78bb758ae0a7`<br />
     `lsof /dev/cinder-volumes/volume-078cd44b-7b39-4867-a1e9-78bb758ae0a7`

-* In the HP Cloud OS Administration Dashboard, if you experience a connection timeout error `Connection was reset` while creating an image of size 1.5 GB or larger, you can clear the situation with the following process:
+* In the HP Cloud OS Administration Dashboard, if you experience a `Connection was reset` timeout error while creating an image of size 1.5 GB or larger, you can clear the situation with the following process:

     1. Open a WinSCP session to the Admin node.
     2. Upload the image file to the /tmp/ directory.
-    3. Change the permission of the file to 777 (chmod 777 /tmp/<image.name>)
+    3. Change the permission of the file to 777 (`chmod 777 /tmp/<image.name>`)
     4. Move the file to the tftpboot folder.
-    5. Create the image pointing to the URL `http://<admin.node.ip>:8091/<*image.name*>`
+    5. Create the image pointing to the <nobr> URL `http://<admin.node.ip>:8091/<*image.name*>` </nobr>

 ####Provisioning####

-* When you use Eve to provision a new subnet, in some cases the IP address space may overlap with an existing network and create an IP conflict with other machines on the existing network.
-If you encounter this issue, you can create the subnet manually using the HP Cloud OS Administration
+* When you use Eve to provision a new subnet, in some cases the IP address space may overlap with an existing network, which can create an IP conflict with other machines on the existing network.
+If you encounter this issue, you can create the subnet manually using the HP Cloud OS Administration Dashboard.
-Dashboard.
 Specify the exact IP range and reference the range in the topology binding.
 * Under some networking conditions, Web proxy server connection problems can cause a provision or de-provision issue.
-Simply execute again your provision or de-provision task.
+To resolve this issue, execute your provision or de-provision task again.
 * In this HP Cloud OS Sandbox release, job progress status reporting has not yet been implemented.
-* When you use shared networks across a project, you may see the error message:<br /><nobr>`[com.hp.iaasc.eve.networksegment.openstack.NetworkSegmentServiceOpenStackQuantum:createPort:112]`</nobr><br /><nobr>`{"statusCode": 403, "message": "Tenant is forbidden to create port on the subnet(s): PrivSub ", "details": ""}`</nobr><br />`{"statusCode": 403, "message": "Tenant is forbidden to create port on the subnet(s): PrivSub ", "details": ""} at`.<br /> Currently, Quantum prevents users from creating ports on the shared private network.
+* When you use shared networks across a project, you may see the error message:<br /><nobr>`[com.hp.iaasc.eve.networksegment.openstack.NetworkSegmentServiceOpenStackQuantum:createPort:112]`</nobr><br /><nobr>`{"statusCode": 403, "message": "Tenant is forbidden to create port on the subnet(s): PrivSub ", "details": ""}`</nobr><br />`{"statusCode": 403, "message": "Tenant is forbidden to create port on the subnet(s): PrivSub ", "details": ""} at`.<br /> Currently, Quantum prevents users from creating ports on the shared <nobr> private network. </nobr>
 * When you are running on a virtual machine hosted on a KVM hypervisor, you may see the message: `No root file system, no root file system is defined`.
 Verify that the virtual disk format is either IDE or SCSI before booting the VM with the HP Cloud OS Sandbox ISO media.
 * If a volume group provisioning tasks fails and does not delete the created volume group, use the Terminate Topology or Delete Topology actions in the HP Cloud OS Administration Dashboard to remove the dangling provisioned resources.
 * If there are more than eight concurrent topology provisioning requests submitted to HP Cloud OS at exactly the same time, you may see the error: `Cannot get a connection, pool error`.
 To get the requests successfully submitted, follow this process:
     1. Log into the Admin node using the crowbar credentials.
+(See the Note below this list.)
     2. Add the line:<br /><nobr>`url: jdbc:postgresql://[ipaddress]/iaascdb:maxWaitForConnection: 1m`</nobr><br />to the file:<br /><nobr>`/opt/dell/chef/cookbooks/hp_cos_eve_100/templates/default/eve-requestworker.yml.erb`</nobr>
     3. To get the new configuration values pushed to the respective nodes, execute the command:<br /><nobr>`knife cookbook upload hp_cos_eve_100 -o /opt/dell/chef/cookbooks/ -V -k /etc/chef/webui.pem -u chef-webui`</nobr>
     4. Execute the following commands on the cloud controller node:<br />
         `chef-client`<br />
         `restart eve-api`<br />
         `restart eve-requestworker`

+**Note:** In the current release, the dashboards use pre-defined login credentials.
+These are not published in the web-hosted documentation.
+To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS Sandbox ISO.
+If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.

 ###Resolved Issues in Version 1.20## {#v120resolved}

-The following are resolved issues in version 1.20 of the HP Cloud OS software.
+The following issues have been resolved in HP Cloud OS 1.20.

 ####Cloud Utilities####